Zbigniew Jankowski

-Zbigniew Jankowski (born 26 December 1931 in Bydgoszcz), is a Polish poet, writer, essayist, literary critic.
+Zbigniew Jankowski (26 December 1931 – 6 July 2024) was a Polish poet, writer, essayist, literary critic.

-Life
+Life and career

-Zbigniew Jankowski was born in Bydgoszcz, in Kuyavian-Pomeranian Voivodeship in Poland.
+Zbigniew Jankowski was born in Bydgoszcz, in Kuyavian-Pomeranian Voivodeship, Poland on 26 December 1931.
 He made his debut as a poet in 1956.
 He was the organizer and the first president of the Literary Club "Kontakty" in Rybnik, the creator of the poetic and artistic group "Reda" in Kołobrzeg, the organizer and president of the Lower Silesian Branch of the Association of Polish Mariners, animator Of the Academic Literary Circle formed at Basilica of St. St. Nicholas in Gdańsk.
 Member PEN Club, founding member Stowarzyszenie Pisarzy Polskich, ("Association of Polish Writers").
-From 1975 he lives in Sopot.
+From 1975 he lived in Sopot.
 Three times nominated for Orpheus - Poetic Award of K.I.
 Gałczyński.
 Poet's husband Teresa Ferenc, father of the poet Anna Janko.

 In 2016, Zbigniew Jankowski was awarded the silver "Medal for Merit to Culture – Gloria Artis".